-Conflict of Laws
+Conflict of Laws, Law 3031

+Hours: 2

-Law 3031 Hours: 2 Prerequisites: Civil Procedure I & II
+Prerequisites: Civil Procedure I & II

-This course provides a study of the legal policies, rules of law, and constitutional requirements for resolving disputes that have connections with: more than one state, a state and a foreign country, or both state and federal interests.
+This course provides a study of the legal policies, rules of law, and constitutional requirements for resolving disputes that have connections with more than one state, a state and a foreign country, or both state and federal interests.
 It explores the principles that courts use in selecting the proper law to apply in such cases under the American system of divided sovereignty-divided both between states and between state and federal governments.
+This course has been approved to be offered in a distance education format.